-Even though 2,000 RMB is almost a month's salary for a factory worker, this amount of money is definitely 'a small gift' in the owner's eyes compared to potential penalties his factory would face if it had problems with the police.
-In this case, guanxi ties up the exchange between money and power and is officially regarded as bribery.
-However, ordinary Chinese people do not necessarily regard it as such, since 'gift exchange' is so essential and pervasive in the daily practice of guanxi.
-As we will see in Chapter 6, such a concept of doing guanxi through gift exchange has also been widely applied to the relationship between people and deities.
+necessarily regard it as such, since 'gift exchange' is so essential and pervasive in the daily practice of guanxi (Dunfee & Warren, 2001).
+As we have seen in chapter 4, such a concept of doing guanxi through gift exchange has also been widely applied to the relationship between people and deities.
 More importantly, here social media is definitely not the place to express political opinions.
 Instead, it is an efficient tool to maintain a good guanxi with government officials.

-Besides keeping guanxi with the government, the way in which factory owners managed their factories showed some genuine understanding of the national policy of avoiding the threat of collective actions to 'maintain stability' (weiwen).
-20 The recruitment principle of local factory workers is to 'avoid recruiting factory workers from the same village or from the same family' because it is much easier to manage factory workers who are not connected.
+Besides keeping guanxi with the government, the way in which factory owners managed their factories showed some genuine understanding of the national policy of avoiding the threat of collective actions to 'maintain stability' (weiwen) (Chen, 2013).
+The recruitment principle of local factory workers is to 'avoid recruiting factory workers from the same village or from the same family' because it is much easier to manage factory workers who are not connected.
 Incidents in the past had involved a whole group of factory workers quitting their jobs together; the factory consequently lost the labour for a whole assembly line overnight and was unable to deliver orders on time.

-This principle was always difficult to follow, however, as relatives and fellow villagers provide the essential network in rural migrants' jobhunting.
+This principle was always difficult to follow, however, as relatives and fellow villagers provide the essential network in rural migrants' job-hunting.
 Ensuring that factory workers are not connected is thus always a big headache for employers.
 As one explained: